No Natural Light: The Top Hallway Lighting Ideas

 Using floor lighting to add dimension and ambiance to your hallway is a great idea.
 Perfect for a hallway with no natural light, floor lighting creates a sense of height by illuminating the hallways from floor to ceiling.

-Top Hallway Lighting Ideas No Natural Light
+Top Hallway Lighting Ideas No Natural Light floor lights

 Photo source: Top Shopping